100thCoin/AccuracyCoin/README.md

   1: A Read-Modify-Write instruction to address $2007 should perform an extra write where the low byte of the PPU address written is the result of the Read-Modify-Write instruction.
   2: This extra write should not occur when "v" is pointing to Palette RAM.
 (An extra write still might occur, but that's not the one we're testing for.)
   3: If "v" is pointing to Palette RAM, this extra write should not get written to the nametable.

+### CPU Registers Power On State
+  (removed due to a recent discovery where many consoles were found to have noise in these registers at power on.
+The values trend towards zero, but there's occasionally an extra bit set.
+Notably the zero flag has been seen to be set at power on multiple times.)
+  (This test still exists in the ROM as a "DRAW" test.)
+  1: The A Register should be $00 at power on.
+  2: The X Register should be $00 at power on.
+  3: The Y Register should be $00 at power on.
+  4: The Stack Pointer should be $FD at power on.
+  5: The Interrupt Flag should be set at power on.